victorneo/nekolicio.us/content/posts/06-06-2020-asgi-frameworks.md

 ## Try an ASGI-Supported Web Framework Today

 **If you are looking for a Django-like experience** for a full web framework, [FastAPI][9] would offer the closest experience.
-There's full support for [Pydantic][10], which makes the experience more pure Python than to learn a new framework-specific API.
+There is full support for [Pydantic][10], which makes the experience more pure Python than to learn a new framework-specific API.